Lamu Coal Power Station: Location

 The power station would be located on 975.4 acre in the Kwasasi area, about 21 km north of the town of Lamu in Lamu County, along Kenya's Indian Ocean coast.
 This is approximately 250 km, by air, north-east of Mombasa.
 The driving distance is approximately 300 km.

 Overview

 Construction was expected to begin in September 2015 and last approximately 21 months.
-Once constructed, it will be the largest single power station in Kenya.
-The power generated will be transmitted to Nairobi, the country's capital, via a new 520 km, 400 kiloVolt electricity transmission line.
-In the initial years, the station will utilize imported coal, mainly from South Africa, and later convert to locally sourced coal from the Mui Basin in Kitui County.
+Once constructed, it would have been the largest single power station in Kenya.
+The power generated would be transmitted to Nairobi, the country's capital, via a new 520 km, 400 kiloVolt electricity transmission line.
+In the initial years, the station would have utilize imported coal, mainly from South Africa, and later convert to locally sourced coal from the Mui Basin in Kitui County.
 In September 2016, Kenyan print media indicated that construction was expected to begin in the fourth quarter of 2016 and last 42 months.
 In June 218, the Energy Regulatory Commission instructed the developers of this power station to reduce its capacity from the original 1,050 megawatts to something smaller, in the 450 to 600 megawatts range.